1. WHAT APROVEL IS AND WHAT IT IS USED FOR

 - to treat high blood pressure (essential hypertension)

 - to protect the kidney in patients with high blood pressure, type 2 diabetes and laboratory evidence of impaired kidney function.

-2. BEFORE YOU TAKE APROVEL
+2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE APROVEL

 Do not take Aprovel

 - if you are allergic to irbesartan or any other ingredients of this medicine (listed in section 6)